-Individuals that have received a WCS Canada W. Garfield Weston Foundation Fellowship award in a previous year may reapply.
+Individuals who have received a WCS Canada Weston Family Foundation Fellowship award in a previous year may reapply.
+2020 Fellows who have projects that have been extended beyond one year in response to COVID-19 may also re-apply for 2021.
 Applications to support an additional year of the same project will be considered.
 Applications from past grantees for new projects will also be considered.
 For example, a student that received a Fellowship award for Master's research may submit an application to support their PhD research.

 Expenses related to thesis related research costs are eligible including, but not necessarily limited to:

 Stipends for graduate students are not eligible for Fellowship support.

 Fellowship applications must include the following:

 We ask that documents 2 to 7 be consolidated into one PDF file.
 If the Letter of Support is being sent separately then combine files 2 to 6.